NASA-Planetary-Science/sbmt-client/pipeline/rawdata/generic/AAREADME.md

+#How to Process SBMT Model/Data Deliveries
 --------------------------------------------------------------------------------
-# H1
-How to process model deliveries

 These instructions assume there is a redmine issue for delivering some model file(s).
 The issue is referred to below as <redmine-XXXX>.
 The delivery will